 Collodion was first produced in 1846 when Louis-Nicolas Ménard [1822-1901] and Florès Domonte produced a clear gelatinous liquid by dissolving pyroxylin (a partially nitrated cotton) in a mixture of ethyl alcohol and ether.
-Its discovery was put to good use the following year when John Parker Maynard [1817-1898], a Boston physician, discovered that dried collodion formed a clear, waterproof, protective film over a wound.
+The following year, its discovery was put to good use when John Parker Maynard [1817-1898], a Boston physician, discovered that dried collodion formed a clear, waterproof, protective film over a wound.
 Maynard’s discovery gained wide medical acceptance and led to a number of commercial forms of this liquid medical dressing being put on the market, generally badged as liquid court plasters.

 Early liquid court plasters tended to contract and crack on drying but a flexible form was later developed; an important advance.
 It used plasticisers like Canada balsam and castor oil to produce a film that could bend and flex with the skin.

 In 1882, John H. Stevens [1853-1932] patented the use of amyl acetate as a solvent for pyroxylin.
-It produced a more durable, transparent film than that generated from using ethyl alcohol and ether, and it found a number of industrial uses including the development of nitrocellulose-based wood and metal lacquers.
+It produced a more durable, transparent film than one generated from using ethyl alcohol and ether and it found a number of industrial uses including the development of nitrocellulose-based wood and metal lacquers.

 Liquid court plasters were also formulated using amyl acetate rather than ethyl alcohol and ether.